Mandrew0822/Binary2/README.md

 Usage of normal binary can be traced back to the 40's and since we havent had any new additions to the very foundtation of technology as we know it I decided to make the sequel!

+In Binary2 theres several new characters added to its syntax that allows for more headaches, your welcome :)

 Binary2 is an esoteric language heavely based upon the concepts of brainfuck, if you can do it in bf you can do it here.

 ## Installation